Angie55/MilestoneThree_KnowlegeisPower/README.md

 -The fundraisers can be searched by a keyword in the title if by the country.
 These display on a new page.
 The user stays on the fundraisers page if no results are found or there is no input.

-**Register**

-**Login**

 ### Features Left to Implement
 These features are things I had planned to implement but did not have the time, some basic parts of this project took me longer than expected as I'm very new to backend coding and need a lot more practice to get my head around things.
 With the knowledge I have now I could plan my time a lot better to allow time for all planned features.
-I do not believe any features in this list are part of the grading, to my knowledge I have for filled the project requirements.
+The features in this list are not part of the grading but were fetures I wanted to add for development.

+**Register/Login**

 **Users image upload**
 -I wanted users to be able to upload an image from file as this would be more reliable and predictable in terms the way it displays on the app.